 Alpacas do not spit in the usual sense (like llamas) but normally splutter air and some saliva.
 It is mostly reserved for other alpacas during disputes or asserting authority but occasionally a person can be caught in the 'cross-fire'.
 When severely angered, an alpaca can regurgitate its rumen contents (a pungent acidic slurry of grass) and project it forcefully at their target.
 Happily, this is unusual.

 Alpacas evolved to eat and digest the native grasses found at high altitude in the Andes which for most of the year are of low nutritional value.
 A number of unique adaptations have allowed the alpaca to thrive under these conditions.
-Notable amongst these is having a three-chambered rumen which due to specific bacterial flora and recycling of urea from the blood back into the stomach, is able to extract the maximum protein yield from the bacteria and greatest breakdown of eaten material.
-On New Zealand paddocks, there is a risk of animals putting on too much weight - see condition scoring below.
+Notable amongst these is having a three-chambered rumen which due to specific bacterial flora and recycling of urea from the blood back into the stomach, is able to extract the maximum protein yield from the bacteria present and breakdown of eaten material.
+On New Zealand paddocks with lush rye grass, there is however a risk of animals putting on too much weight - see condition scoring below.
 Alpacas require 1.8 - 2.0% (dry weight) of their body mass per day of feed, making them more efficient consumers than sheep.
 As such, supplementary feeding is not required except as an option during the facial eczema season or putting weight back onto a thinner animal.Back to the table